 Side note: One of the tourists mentioned that the shape of the entrance looks like a female’s feminine part.
 Now I can’t seem to look at it the same way again.

-But the weird part was – instead of testing this method of protection agains the Incas, the residents decided to burn, destroy and abandon the complex.
-Before the Incas even made it there.
+The strange part about the ancient city of Kuelap?
+Well, instead of testing this method of protection agains the Incas, the residents decided to burn, destroy and abandon the complex Before the Incas even made it there.

 Which made me think – they built this awesome fortress/village based on the theory that it would be a great defense mechanism then decided they were too scared to fight for it.